65 Math

 An uncomplicated XML vocabulary for authors of research articles, textbooks, and monographs.
 The best of DocBook, LaTeX, and HTML.
 Outputs: print, PDF, web, EPUB, Jupyter Notebooks.

-Mathematical Reasoning: Writing and Proof (CC BY-NC-SA) by various
+Mathematical Reasoning: Writing and Proof by various (CC BY-NC-SA).

 For first college mathematics course that introduces students to the processes of constructing and writing proofs and focuses on the formal development of mathematics.

-Mathematics LibreTexts Library (CC BY-NC-SA) by various.
+Mathematics LibreTexts Library by various (CC BY-NC-SA).

 A collection of open textbooks, assignments, and other educational resources on the topic of mathematics.